 6. Oregon yurts, multiple destinations

 Yurts are like the lovechild of a tent and a cabin.
 Oregon State Parks’ family-friendly yurts protect you from the elements, offer kitchens and covered porches.
-The deluxe yurts are the best bets for families – but book now (especially for Oregon Coast yurts), because these affordable sleeps are popular and can be booked up to a year in advance from 2 days to 9 months in advance.
+The deluxe yurts are the best bets for families – but book now (especially for Oregon Coast yurts), because they are very popular and can be booked up to a year in advance from 2 days to 9 months.

 Yurts best for ages: All ages